 Session 2: Processing and markets – Friday 1 May 2020

 Ruth Dowd from the Department of Water and Environmental Regulation provided an overview of the support and guidance available for organics processors.

-Dave Cullen from the Association for Organics Recycling in Australia spoke about key issues in the organics processing sector.
+Dave Cullen from the Australian Organics Recycling Association spoke about key issues in the organics processing sector.